curioussoulscafe/curious-souls-cafe/README.md

 Explore diverse themes like self-discovery, happiness, love, and authenticity, or revisit thought-provoking prompts inspired by our global community.
 These questions help uncover insights about who you are, where you've been, and where you’re headed:

 - **[Authenticity](https://curioussoulscafe.github.io/curious-souls-cafe/authenticity.html)**: Align your actions with your values and embrace your true self.
-- **[Bonding](https://curioussoulscafe.github.io/curious-souls-cafe/bonding.html)**: Share moderately, leaning towards preferences, light reflections, and positive connections.
 - **[Happiness](https://curioussoulscafe.github.io/curious-souls-cafe/happiness.html)**: Explore your personal definition, experiences, and journey with happiness.
+- **[Icebreaker](https://curioussoulscafe.github.io/curious-souls-cafe/icebreaker.html)**: Spark lighthearted, meaningful, and inclusive conversations.
 - **[Love Relationships](https://curioussoulscafe.github.io/curious-souls-cafe/love-relationships.html)**: Deepen your connections and reflect on the dynamics of love and intimacy.
 - **[Past Questions](https://curioussoulscafe.github.io/curious-souls-cafe/past-questions.html)**: Engage with prompts shared by curious souls (participants) from around the world.
 - **[The Mind Speaks](https://curioussoulscafe.github.io/curious-souls-cafe/the-mind-speaks.html)**: Reflect on thoughts, feelings, and personal well-being.
-- **[Teambuilding](https://curioussoulscafe.github.io/curious-souls-cafe/teambuilding.html)**: Spark lighthearted, meaningful, and inclusive conversations.
 - **[Transitions](https://curioussoulscafe.github.io/curious-souls-cafe/transitions.html)**: Navigate life’s changes with prompts that foster reflection and personal growth.

 💖 We express our heartfelt gratitude to the Singaporean facilitator(s) for the question sets for the topics [Love Relationships](https://curioussoulscafe.github.io/curious-souls-cafe/love-relationships.html), [Happiness](https://curioussoulscafe.github.io/curious-souls-cafe/happiness.html), and [The Mind Speaks](https://curioussoulscafe.github.io/curious-souls-cafe/the-mind-speaks.html), as well as to all curious souls (participants) who contributed [past questions](https://curioussoulscafe.github.io/curious-souls-cafe/past-questions.html) from our global events.